Java 11 Features - java.nio.file.Files class new Methods | Read/write a string from to a file

 Conclusion

-Learned new Files methods with examples introduced in the java 11 version.
+In conclusion, we have learned about the new Files methods with examples introduced in Java 11.